kasugaijin/turbo-flight-booker/README.md

 # README

 This Ruby on Rails application is a flight reservation system that uses advanced forms to work with multiple models simultaneously and allow a user to reserve a flight.
+It also makes use of Turbo frames and Turbo Stream to allow passesngers to be added to the booking form without a page refresh.

 There are four models:
 - Airport